jmarizgit/learning_rails/README.md

 #SAMPLE APP
-this is just a sample app for used during my studies of rails
+this is just a sample app  used during my studies of rails